7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Temporary Guest users use: `Azure AD B2B` , Guest user can be added with Creating and then Inviting `Search Azure AD -> Azure AD -> Users -> New Users -> New user` `Overview -> Users -> New User -> Invite External`
-- remember to add to groups and anything else.
+- Remember to add to groups and anything else.

 Bulk additions, deletion and invitation use a .cvs with SOME of the fields